Train ML models with Ray

 Observe in the nvtop output that the job is transferred to the other GPU.
 (Take a screenshot for your reference, during the interval when GPU usage is visible on both GPUs, showing the job transfer.)

-And, in the ray job submit output, you will see something like
+In the ray job submit output, you will see something like

 (TorchTrainer pid=516, ip=172.19.0.4) Worker 0 has failed.